Movatterモバイル変換

 The Foundation grants prizes and fellowships through several programmes:

-• The Rothschild Prizes,[20] awarded biennially in recognition of original and outstanding published work in Mathematics/Computer Sciences and Engineering, Chemical Sciences and Physical Sciences, Life Sciences, Jewish Studies, Humanities and Social Sciences.
+• The Rothschild Prize,[20] awarded biennially in recognition of original and outstanding published work in Mathematics/Computer Sciences and Engineering, Chemical Sciences and Physical Sciences, Life Sciences, Jewish Studies, Humanities, Social Sciences and the Arts.

-• TheRothschild Fellowship[21] for postdoctoral students who seek to continue studies outside of Israel.
+• TheRothschild Fellowship[21] awarded to outstanding young researchers who seek to pursue postdoctoral studies outside Israel.

 • The Rothschild Prize[21] in Education in memory of Max Rowe.